Dzen456/CalcUABlator/README.md

 A robot capable of doing mathematical operations using Computer Vision.

 This document contains instructions of the robot's functionality and usage, and the requeriments necessary for this code to work.
+This document contains instructions of the robot's functionality and usage, and the requirements necessary for this code to work.

 ### About

 CalcUABlator has the following directories:

-Fritzing_CalcUABlator: This folder contains the blueprints for the fritzing of the robot, required for his correct construction.
+- Fritzing_CalcUABlator: This folder contains the blueprints for the fritzing of the robot, required for his correct construction.
 The diagram must be followed; otherwise, the robot likely won't work.

-CoppeliaSim_CalcUABlator: This folder contains the CoppeliaSim of the robot, where you can simulate his behaviour and usage.
+- CoppeliaSim_CalcUABlator: This folder contains the CoppeliaSim of the robot, where you can simulate his behaviour and usage.

-Software_CalcUABlator: This folder contains the function diagram of the robot, with all the variables and functions that the robot manages in the Raspberry Pi and Arduino modules.
+- Software_CalcUABlator: This folder contains the function diagram of the robot, with all the variables and functions that the robot manages in the Raspberry Pi and Arduino modules.

-Old version - 3D Model and ideas: This folder contains an old, unused version of the robot for researching purposes, with the dimensions, list of components, and a code for the camera.
+- Old version - 3D Model and ideas: This folder contains an old, unused version of the robot for researching purposes, with the dimensions, list of components, and a code for the camera.

 ### Installation